RajeshPrajapati23/react-form/README.md

 # react-form
-i have created react form using reacr
+i have created form using reacr